 When working with a mortgage broker, they become your point of contact.
 They collect your documentation, take an initial application and structure the loan to best fit your needs.

 The broker then finds a lender offering the best possible terms for your situation.

 They’ll have direct access to the underwriter and lender to ask questions and work through your qualification.

 The broker channel is also known as “wholesale.”
-Because the wholesale channel is growing as a bigger piece of the mortgage market, direct lenders have big incentives to ensure their underwriters are helping brokers to deliver top-notch service to clients.
+Because the wholesale channel is growing as a bigger piece of the mortgage market, direct lenders have big incentives to ensure that their underwriters are helping brokers to deliver top-notch service to clients.

 Mortgage Broker vs Bank

-So who should you go with?
+So, who should you go with?

 The largest expense for most banks and lenders is marketing.
-Lots of money is spent on digital marketing, commercials and sponsorships to keep the phones ringing.
+Lots of money is spent on digital marketing, commercials, and sponsorships to keep the phones ringing.